-Soldering is intentionally used in circuits for their conductivity to create electrical connection.
+Soldering is intentionally used in circuits for their conductivity to create an electrical connection.
 However, some circuits are way too detailed and complicated.
-They sometimes have very intricate circuit design and their electrical components are placed very close to each other.
+They sometimes have a very intricate circuit design and their electrical components are placed very close to each other.
 So their connections are a tad bit complicated.

 Metal beads of soldering can be too big for these circuits.
 In this case, more than one solder joint or electric path can be made.
 This may result in overlapping of connections which will cause a short circuit. so overall this will result in bad solder connection in small circuits.
 PCB designs sometimes fail due to this.
 Eventually, the entire design will collapse and get damaged.
 Sometimes bubbles of solder occur on the metal surface due to mostly high-temperature issues.
 These are some common solder problems.